Skip to Content

 OneDrive is a secure cloud service that lets you store and share your files along with providing access from any device anywhere.

-iCloud is a secure cloud storage solution primarily targeted towards Apple users.
+iCloud is a secure cloud storage solution primarily targeted toward Apple users.
 It’s built-in into Apple devices including iPhones and lets you store all your content such as photos and documents across them.

 Can I sync iCloud with Google Drive?